shariq1989/cookbook/content/recipe/Crispy_Sichuan_Chicken.md

 6. In a [large dutch oven](https://amzn.to/3bVhcBR), over medium heat, warm the oil to 350 degrees.
 Add half of the coated chicken in a single layer and cook until both sides brown, about 3-5 minutes.
 Using a slotted spoon, transfer the chicken to the other prepared wire rack.
 7. Allow the oil to reach 350 degrees again and repeat with the remaining chicken.
 8. In a heavy-bottomed pan, heat the chili oil, canola oil, Arbol chilis, and Sichuan chilis until they begin to sputter.
-9. Next, add the garlic, ginger, sugar, and rice wine vinegar.
+9. Next, add the garlic, ginger, sugar, and rice wine.
 Cook for about 3 minutes, stirring regularly.
 10. Add the fried chicken to the mixture and toss to combine.
 11. Garnish with scallions and serve with jasmine rice.